 Figure out if you want movement based on rhythm, power, or if you’re just looking to train for a race or ride.
 Once you know what you’re looking for, it will help to narrow down the field.
 And don’t miss these spin shoes for indoor cycling you’ll want to pair with your new bike.

 Exercise bikes and on-demand class platforms

-A lot of bikes come with on-demand class platforms or are compatible with different apps and on-demand class platforms.
+A lot of exercise bikes come with on-demand class platforms or are compatible with different apps and on-demand class platforms.
 “I would try as many platforms and classes as you can,” suggests Foley.
 “Then, I would commit to a platform I like best.”